-- geometric gradients for the electronic ground state at the MP2 and the CC2 level; for electronically excited states at the $CIS(D{\infty})$, ADC(2), and CC2 level - second-order properties for the ground state with MP2 and CC2 and a closed-shell RHF reference wavefunction (currently restricted to the sequentical and SMP parallel versions) - gradients for auxiliary basis sets for RI-MP2, -CC2, etc. calculations based on the RI-MP2 error functional - F12 corrections to RI-MP2; MP2 ground-state energies can be computed (in C_1 symmetry) using explicitly-correlated two-electron basis functions in the framework of the MP2-F12 model [200, 203]. - solvent effects for the methods and states for which (orbital-relaxed) densities are available equilibrium solvent effects can be included in the framework of the cosmomode (for details see Chapter 18.2).
+- geometric gradients for the electronic ground state at the MP2 and the CC2 level; for electronically excited states at the $CIS(D{\infty})$, ADC(2), and CC2 level - second-order properties for the ground state with MP2 and CC2 and a closed-shell RHF reference wavefunction - gradients for auxiliary basis sets for RI-MP2, -CC2, etc. calculations based on the RI-MP2 error functional - F12 corrections to RI-MP2; MP2 ground-state energies can be computed (in C_1 symmetry) using explicitly-correlated two-electron basis functions in the framework of the MP2-F12 model [212, 215]. - solvent effects for the methods and states for which (orbital-relaxed) densities are available equilibrium solvent effects can be included in the framework of the cosmomode (for details see Chapter 19.2). - damped response also known as complex polarization propagator for the CC2 linear response function (currently restricted for CC2, no spin component scaling, and can not be combined with COSMO, PE, or FDE, only parallelized with OMP, not yet with MPI)